PixelMelt/SCSuck/README.md

 # SCSuck
 #### Sucks down songs so you dont have to!

-SCSuck is a SoundCloud library downloader that helps you automatically download and maintain your entire SoundCloud music collection offline.
+SCSuck is a SoundCloud library downloader that helps you automatically download your entire SoundCloud music collection.
 Think of it like [Deemon](https://github.com/digitalec/deemon) but for soundcloud.

-This tool lets you download complete artist discographies, keep track of new releases, and organize your music library with proper metadata and album artwork.
-Perfect for backing up your SoundCloud favorites, following lists, and artist collections in high-quality FLAC format.
-Features automatic new release detection, full artist library downloads, and bulk following list downloads.
-A must-have utility for SoundCloud users wanting to maintain an offline music library of their favorite artists and tracks.
+This tool lets you plug in an artist name and bulk download everything they've produced, it adds them to a database so that you can download new songs from every artist you've collected with a single command without needing to  manually enter names, all with with proper metadata and album artwork.
+Perfect for backing up your SoundCloud following lists, and artist collections.

 \> scsuck
 <br>